 9:00AM • Registration

 9:30AM – 10:00AM • Governor’s Opening Address

 10:00AM – 11:00AM • Opening Plenary: Reframing Resilience: 100 Resilient Cities at Five

 Since the Rockefeller Foundation unveiled their monumental 100 Resilient Cities program in 2013, chief resilience officers have become elemental to creating sustainable, tangible goals for cities around the world.
 This session will feature a candid discussion with chief resilience officers in three U.S. cities and look at how they are providing strategies for complex problems while managing finite resources, politics, and expectations.

 Jane Gilbert, Chief Resiliency Officer, City of Miami

-Ramsey Green, Chief Resilience Officer, City of New Orleans
+Ramsey Green, Deputy Chief Administrative Officer for Infrastructure, City of New Orleans